GriffithUniLibrary/redcap-intro-old-23/content/4-validation.md

 {% include accordion.html title1="**Activity:** Add a postcode (validated)" title2="**Activity:** Add an email (validated)" text1=postcode text2=email open=false %}

-You may wish to break your data gathering into several instruments.
-This way, you can present certain question groups only to specific cohorts, or at different times (e.g., at 0, 3 and 6 months).

-{% capture baseline %}

-1. Click `Create` a new instrument from scratch.
-2. Click `Add instrument here`
-3. Name your instrument *Baseline Health Data*.
-{% endcapture %}
-{% include card.html header="Create a Baseline health data instrument" text=baseline %}

 ### Validating dates

 {% capture baseline %}